 When Should You Seek Medical Attention

-Most healthy adults can manage a mild to moderate episode of flu-like illness at home with general self-care practices.
-Generally, the flu symptoms will peak (be the worst) around 48 hours or 4 days and then should begin to improve.
+Most healthy adults can manage a mild to moderate flu-like illness at home with general self-care practices.
+Generally, the flu symptoms will peak (be the worst) around 48 hours or 4 days and then should begin to get better.
 Each day should be a better day after the illness peaks.
-If your symptoms worsen or persist seek medical attention by contacting Student Health Services or other health care facilities.
+If your symptoms get worse or last a long time, get medical attention by contacting Student Health Services or another doctor or clinic.

 Contact your doctor immediately if you have a known medical condition such as pregnancy, diabetes, asthma, heart disease, kidney disease or any other disease that may affect your immune system.